Tips for More Effective Studying

 - Travel expenses

-While parents often serve as financial sponsors, they must provide proof of adequate income to support your studies.
+While parents often serve as financial sponsors, they must provide proof of adequate income to support their studies.
 If you’re receiving a scholarship, you can include this as part of your financial proof.
 However, it’s important to note that planning to support yourself through part-time work in Japan is not acceptable for visa purposes.

-Part-time work is possible with a special permission called “Permission to Engage in Activity other than that Permitted under the Status of Residence Previously Granted,” but it’s limited to 28 hours per week.
+Part-time work is possible with a special permission called “Permission to Engage in Activity other than that Permitted under the Status of Residence Previously Granted”, but it’s limited to 28 hours per week.
 Immigration authorities view part-time work as supplementary income rather than a primary funding source.
 Recently, immigration has been strictly monitoring cases of students exceeding this 28-hour limit.

-Japanese Language Proficiency Requirements
+3. Japanese Language Proficiency Requirements

 For Japanese Language Schools

-Students who have graduated from a university, junior college, or graduate school in their home country can apply without proving Japanese language ability by submitting their graduation certificate.
+Students who have graduated from a university, junior college, or graduate school in their home country can apply without proving their Japanese language ability by submitting their graduation certificate.
 However, if your highest education is high school or vocational school, you must demonstrate basic Japanese proficiency through either completing 150 hours of Japanese language education or passing a recognized language test.

 Accepted test scores for language schools include the following.